What Is Loud Budgeting, and How Can It Help Me?

 Loud budgeting can be a simple way to push back when you’ve spent too much.
 But it works best when it starts with a solid budget and a financial plan that helps you balance future goals with what you need for today.
 The idea isn’t to say no to everything, but loud budgeting should help you say no when needed.

 Then think about the money that you can spend each month and how you want to use it to do more of what’s important to you and less of what’s not.
-Loud budgeting lets you spend money on true priorities while giving you grace to skip things that won’t provide as much value to you.
-It looks different for every person because we each have different goals and different ways in which we spend money when we really shouldn’t.
+Loud budgeting lets you spend money on true priorities while giving you grace to skip things that won’t provide as much value.
+It looks different for every person because we each have different goals and different ways of overspending.

 For example, you might really want to get concert tickets with your friends.
 With loud budgeting, you might go ahead and buy them but explain to a friend why you aren’t joining them to shop for a new outfit to wear to the concert.
 The night of the concert, you might still eat at a restaurant but choose somewhere less expensive.
-You still get to enjoy the music and make fun posts about what you’re doing, but you’re not flexing about VIP tickets or hitting the hottest restaurant while wearing the latest luxury handbag.
-In fact, you’re doing the opposite; you’re celebrating the money you didn’t spend so that you can hit that savings goal for the vacation you’re dreaming about.
+You enjoy the music and make fun posts about what you’re doing, but you’re not flexing about VIP tickets or hitting the hottest restaurant while wearing the latest luxury handbag.
+In fact, you’re doing the opposite—you’re celebrating the money you didn’t spend so that you can save for a big vacation.

 To put loud budgeting to work, you commit yourself and share that you’re thinking carefully about your money.
 Being really committed means knowing what you’re aiming for, whether that’s making student loan payments or saving toward an awesome summer trip to celebrate a birthday.
 Write down your priorities and occasionally look them over, maybe as a reminder in your phone that pops up around when you tend to overspend on a whim.
 Make a promise to yourself and talk it over with your significant other and the people you spend the most time with.